Joe Wieskamp: Wisconsin Herd (2022)

 On October 22, 2022, Wieskamp was selected second overall in 2022 NBA G League draft.
 On November 3, Wieskamp was named to the opening night roster for the Wisconsin Herd.

-Toronto Raptors (2023–present)
+Toronto Raptors (2023)

 On January 7, 2023, Wieskamp signed a 10-day contract with the Toronto Raptors.
 He was signed to a second 10-day contract on January 17.
+On January 19, he saw his first action for the Raptors and went 3-of-3 from 3-pointers in a 128–126 loss to the Minnesota Timberwolves.
 On January 27, Wieskamp was reacquired by the Herd.
 On February 11, he signed a multi-year contract with the Raptors.
+He appeared in nine games for the Raptors in the 2022–23 season.

+On July 17, 2023, Wieskamp was waived by the Raptors following the NBA Summer League.

+Texas Legends (2023–2024)

+On August 14, 2023, Wieskamp signed with the Dallas Mavericks, but was waived on October 14.
+On October 29, he joined the Texas Legends.

+Maine Celtics (2024)

+On February 12, 2024, Wieskamp was acquired by the Maine Celtics in a three-team trade also including the Ontario Clippers.

+Wieskamp joined the Minnesota Timberwolves for the 2024 NBA Summer League.

+South East Melbourne Phoenix (2024–2025)

+On July 8, 2024, Wieskamp signed with the South East Melbourne Phoenix of the Australian National Basketball League (NBL) for the 2024–25 season.

+Science City Jena (2025–present)

+On July 29, 2025, he signed with Science City Jena of Basketball Bundesliga (BBL).